spdx/spdx-3-model/model/Licensing/Licensing.md

 * the SPDX data creator has intentionally provided no information (no meaning should be implied by doing so).

-If a concludedLicense is not present, no conclusion can be drawn.
+If a concludedLicense is not present, no assumptions can be made about whether or not a concludedLicense exists.
-Note that a missing or null concludedLicense is not the same as a relationship to a NoAssertionLicense since the latter is a "known unknown" whereas no conclusion can be drawn from a missing or null value.
+Note that a missing concludedLicense is not the same as a relationship to a NoAssertionLicense since the latter is a "known unknown" whereas no assumptions can be made from a missing concludedLicense relationship.

 A written explanation of a relationship to a NoAssertionLicense MAY be provided in the comment field for the relationship.